bkonkle/purescript-manifold/README.md

 ### Side Effects

-*Coming soon:* To handle side effects, Manifold provides a Channel for `Aff` asynchronous effects that yield lists of actions.
+To handle side effects, Manifold provides `effectChannel` - a Channel for `Aff` asynchronous effects that yield lists of actions.
 Upon completion of the effect, the yielded actions are sent to the `actionChannel` to update the state.

 ### Rendering